EthanCai/programming-learning-notes/projects-part-1.md

 - [Nodejs: Expressjs](http://expressjs.com/): Fast, unopinionated, minimalist web framework for Node.js
 - [Nodejs: Koa](https://github.com/koajs/koa): Expressive middleware for node.js using ES2017 async functions
 - [Java: Spring Framework](http://spring.io/projects): The Spring Framework provides a comprehensive programming and configuration model for modern Java-based enterprise applications - on any kind of deployment platform.
 	- [Java: jHipster](https://jhipster.github.io/): Open Source application generator for creating Spring Boot + AngularJS projects in seconds
 - [Java: Akka](http://akka.io/): Akka is a toolkit and runtime for building highly concurrent, distributed, and resilient message-driven applications on the JVM.
 The power of Akka is also available on the .NET Framework and Mono via the Akka.NET project.
 - [Java: Vert.x](http://vertx.io): Vert.x is a tool-kit for building reactive applications on the JVM.
+- [Java: Netty](http://netty.io/): Netty is a NIO client server framework which enables quick and easy development of network applications such as protocol servers and clients.
+It greatly simplifies and streamlines network programming such as TCP and UDP socket server.
+	- [Java: Mina](https://mina.apache.org/mina-project/index.html): Apache MINA is a network application framework which helps users develop high performance and high scalability network applications easily.
+It provides an abstract ·event-driven · asynchronous API over various transports such as TCP/IP and UDP/IP via Java NIO.
-- [.NET: ASP.net MVC 6](https://github.com/aspnet/Mvc): Model view controller framework for building dynamic web sites with clean separation of concerns, including the merged MVC, Web API, and Web Pages, Razor.
+- [.NET: ASP.net Core MVC](https://github.com/aspnet/Mvc): ASP.NET Core MVC is a model view controller framework for building dynamic web sites with clean separation of concerns, including the merged MVC, Web API, and Web Pages w/ Razor.
-- [.NET: ASP.net MVC 5](http://aspnetwebstack.codeplex.com/): ASP.NET MVC gives you a powerful, patterns-based way to build dynamic websites that enables a clean separation of concerns and that gives you full control over markup for enjoyable, agile development.
-ASP.NET MVC includes many features that enable fast, TDD-friendly development for creating sophisticated applications that use the latest web standards.
-- [.NET: ASP.NET Boilerplate](https://github.com/aspnetboilerplate/aspnetboilerplate) - A starting point for new modern ASP.NET MVC web applications with best practices and most popular tools.
+	- [.NET: ASP.NET Boilerplate](https://github.com/aspnetboilerplate/aspnetboilerplate) - A starting point for new modern ASP.NET MVC web applications with best practices and most popular tools. applications with best practices and most popular tools.
 	- [.NET: ASP.net Web API 2](http://www.asp.net/web-api): ASP.NET Web API is a framework that makes it easy to build HTTP services that reach a broad range of clients, including browsers and mobile devices.
 ASP.NET Web API is an ideal platform for building RESTful applications on the .NET Framework.
 	    - [.NET: WebAPI Contrib](https://github.com/WebApiContrib/WebAPIContrib) - Collection of open source projects to help improve your work with ASP.NET Web API
 - [.NET: Orleans](https://github.com/dotnet/orleans): Orleans is a framework that provides a straightforward approach to building distributed high-scale computing applications, without the need to learn and apply complex concurrency or other scaling patterns.
 - [.NET: ServiceStack](https://github.com/ServiceStack/ServiceStack): Simple, Fast, Versatile and full-featured Services Framework
 - [.NET: NancyFx](http://nancyfx.org/): Lightweight, low-ceremony, framework for building HTTP based services on .Net and Mono
-- [.NET: ReactJS.NET](http://reactjs.net/): ReactJS.NET makes it easier to use Facebook's React and JSX from C# and other .NET languages, focusing specifically on ASP.NET MVC (although it also works in other environments).
-It assumes you already have some basic knowledge about React.
-It is cross-platform and can run on Linux via Mono.
-Now with support for ASP.NET 5 Beta!
+- [.NET: Katana](http://katanaproject.codeplex.com/): As Web application development takes its next evolutionary step into the world of cloud computing, project Katana provides the underlying set of components to ASP.NET applications, enabling them to be flexible, portable, lightweight, and provide better performance – put another way, project Katana cloud optimizes your

 ## Template Engine